 We use ‘bulbous plants’ as a general term for plants with storage organs at or below the soil surface.
-These organs may be true bulbs, corms, tubers, tuberous roots, rhizomes, stolons or pseudo bulbs.
-Think garlic, potatoes, dahlias, tulips and daffodils.
-For this section of our website we are discussing bulbs used for their decorative flowers.
+These organs may be true bulbs, corms, tubers, tuberous roots, rhizomes, stolons or pseudobulbs; think garlic, potatoes, dahlias, tulips and daffodils.
+For this section of our website, we discuss bulbs used for their decorative flowers.

 Bulbs such as daffodils, jonquils, freesias, ixias and babianas are commonly grown to give spring interest.
-Either planted in grass below trees, within garden beds, or in pots, their beautiful flowers herald the approach of spring.
-Bulbs flowers far outshine their simple strap-like foliage.
+Either planted in the grass below trees, within garden beds or in pots, their beautiful flowers herald the approach of spring.
+Bulb flowers far outshine their simple strap-like foliage.

 What to grow

-There are many beautiful bulbs, but Narcissus ‘Malvern City’, ‘Carlton’ and ‘Erlicheer’ as well as Babiana, Sparaxis and Lachenalia ‘Pearsonii’ are some of the best for our Auckland conditions.
+There are many beautiful bulbs, but Babiana, Sparaxis and Lachenalia aloides 'Pearsonii', as well as Narcissus ‘Malvern City’, ‘Carlton’ and ‘Erlicheer’, are some of the best for our Auckland conditions.

-Visit our plant database for the easiest bulbs to grow in Auckland.
+Visit our 'Plants for Auckland' database for the easiest bulbs to grow in Auckland.